Halloween: Pet Edition

 Sizing A Carrier For Your Pet

 - Airflow is key for comfortable pet travel.
-Insure there is ventilation holes and opening on all four sides of the carrier.
+Ensure there are ventilation holes and opening on all four sides of the carrier.
 A pet carrier which is not large enough for your pet will inhibit airflow and circulation.
-Snub-nosed dogs in particular will need a pet carrier one size larger to ensure sufficient air circulation.
+Snub-nosed dogs, in particular, will need a pet carrier one size larger to ensure sufficient air circulation.

 Top 5 Off-Leash Parks in Toronto